Mexico

 Shortly afterwards he met Marcus and Judy Padgett, a young missionary couple who were preparing to go to Mexico as missionaries.
 After his telling them about his burden to start a Children’s Home they prayed about it and felt led to work through our mission to help establish the home.

-The Padgett's went to Ameca, Mexico and lived in a pick-up camper for two years while they built the Children’s Home with their own hands.
-Ameca, Mexico is near Guadalajara, 700 miles south of the American border.
+The Padgett's went to Ameca, Mexico which is 700 miles south of the American border near Guadalajara.
+While living in a pick-up camper for two years they built the Children’s Home by hand.
 Brother Marcus and sister Judy labored in the home together until 1991, when brother Marcus had a heart attack and went home to be with the Lord.
-Sister Judy continues to operate the children’s home today, with the help of a national couple.
+Sister Judy continued to operate the children’s home for 20 years, with the help of a national couple.
+She is now in heaven after fighting a battle with cancer and is uninhibited in worshiping the Lord.
 Through the years many Mexican children have received good food, clothing, and shelter because of the home.
 Best of all, they have been taught about the saving grace of the Lord Jesus Christ.

 (Previous)